 1. The Importance of Transport in Location

 The location of activities encompasses the concepts of the site and its situation.
 The site relates to the characteristics of a specific location, while the situation concerns the relationships of a location in relation to other locations.
 Both concepts are interdependent as the characteristics of a site can be expanded by a better situation (connectivity), and a situation can improve if a site is better endowed.
 Historically, specific sites suitable for defense or commerce have been essential factors in the location of cities.
 This perspective can further be expanded by three interdependent factors in the global location of cities:

 - Connectivity.
 The city is located at a load breakpoint where cargoes are moved from one mode to the other, connecting two or more systems of circulation.
 This is particularly the case for port cities, which explains, for a large part, the coastal location of most of the world’s largest cities.

 - Proximity.
-The city is located in proximity to a major (or several) resources and serves as a convenient point of collection, distribution, and transformation.
-The resource can exist at a specific location (e.g. a mine) or encompassing an area (e.g. agriculture).
+The city is located in proximity to major (or several) resources and serves as a convenient point of collection, distribution, and transformation.
+The resource can exist at a specific location (e.g. a mine) or encompass an area (e.g. agriculture).